-Most of the newly licensed real estate agents start in a big or small brokerages where they can choose most suitable environment and change firms, as they wish.
-As they gain experience and expertise, they can take the nest step and become real estate brokers after additional education courses and passing the broker’s exam.
-Brokers can own their real estate business and employ sales people.
-While it opens new horizons for independence and brings potentially bigger real estate broker salary, it also means bigger responsibilities and liabilities.
+Most of the newly licensed real estate agents start in a big or small brokerage where they can choose the most suitable environment and change firms, as they wish.
+As they gain experience and expertise, they can take the next step and become real estate brokers after additional education courses and passing the broker’s exam.
+Brokers can own their real estate business and employ salespeople.
+While it opens new horizons for independence and brings a potentially bigger real estate broker salary, it also means bigger responsibilities and liabilities.

 The other options for new licensees can include a job with a successful real estate agent who employs a team of specialists: transaction coordinators, property managers, buyer’s agents, marketing specialists, office assistants, etc. Other possibilities may include an office manager for a brokerage, escrow officer or processor in the mortgage firm or bank division specializing on real estate loans.

 By far the easiest way to enter this exciting world of real estate is becoming a real estate virtual assistant for one or several successful real estate agents.
 This is the least stressful way of learning from experienced professionals at your own pace.
 Take a look at this post describing the benefits of being a real estate VA.